 DISCLOSURE: This article may contain affiliate links.
 Which means we make a commission, at no cost to you, on products and services we recommend that you decide to buy.
 Read our full disclosure here.

 Web hosting is confusing to a lot of beginners.
 In this article, I’ll explain in jargon-free terms what it is, why you need it, and what you do with it to get a website or blog online.

 Web hosting is a service provided by a person or company that allows you to upload a website to the internet.
 If you so choose, you can set up a private website that only you or somebody with a username and password can view.
 Usually, though, websites are made available for anyone to see.

 Websites are stored on special computers known as servers.
 A server can hold one or thousands of websites depending on its configuration and specifications.

 Let’s look at Google, for example.
 Google is a huge company providing many services to people and businesses everywhere.
-Can you imagine how appalling it’s service would be if it only used a small section of one server?
+Can you imagine how appalling its service would be if it only used a small section of one server?

-There are no exact figures easily discoverable online, but according to this article Google runs around 2.5 million servers to keep everybody happy.
+There are no exact figures easily discoverable online, but according to this article, Google runs around 2.5 million servers to keep everybody happy.
 It could be a higher figure now, as the report comes from 2016.

-Why do I need web hosting?
+Why do you need web hosting?

-Unless you’re already a technical ninja or you want to try setting up a home server, you won’t be able to run a website without buying hosting from somewhere.
+Unless you’re already a technical ninja and want to try setting up a home server, you won’t be able to run a website without buying hosting from somewhere.
 Imagine driving a car without wheels.
 It just wouldn’t get you anywhere.
-So, like it not, you will need to go through the process of looking for a reliable and affordable web host if you want to set up your own website or blog.
+So, like it or not, you will need to go through the process of looking for a reliable and affordable web host if you want to set up your own website or blog.